freiheit-com/kuberpult/README.md

 # kuberpult Readme for developers

+**Kuberpult** is a tool that allows you to manage Kubrnetes manifests for your services in a Git repository and manage the same version of those services in different environments with differnt configs according to the environment.

+kuberpult works best with [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) which applies the manifests to your clusters and kuberpult helps you to manage those manifests in the repository.

+kuberpult allows you to lock some services or an entire environment, so any deployments to those services/environments will be queued until the lock is removed.
 ## Release a new version

 Building with libgit2 is tricky atm.
 Run `./dmake make -C services/cd-service bin/main` once to generate the binary for the cd-service.